MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 ### Suspicious email deletion activity (by user)

 Activities in a single session indicating that, a user performed suspicious email deletions.
-The deletion type was the "hard delete" type which makes the email item deleted and not available in the user's mailbox.
-The deletion was made from a connection that includes uncommon preferences such as ISP, country/region and user agent.
+The deletion type was the "hard delete" type, which makes the email item deleted and not available in the user's mailbox.
+The deletion was made from a connection that includes uncommon preferences such as ISP, country/region, and user agent.
 This can indicate an attempted breach of your organization, such as attackers attempting to mask operations by deleting emails related to spam activities.

 **TP**, **B-TP**, or **FP**?